chrisjsewell/ipypublish/docs/source/getting_started.rst

 .. code-block:: console

-   $ conda create --name ipyreport -c conda-forge jupyter pandoc
+   $ conda create --name ipyreport -c conda-forge jupyter pandoc==2.6

 ipypublish can then be installed into this environment: